Pão de Açúcar at last.

 are worth the trip.

-Wrapping up the day
+Wrapping up the day.

 Jan and Jill decided to join me for dinner at Aconchega Carioca a restaurant I’d read about in preparation for this trip and that was reputed to have the best authentic Brazilian food in Rio.
 The restaurant was a short ride by taxi from our hotel in Copacabana to the Leblon neighborhood just east of Ipanema.
 (For those who want to envision the beaches from west to east – Copacabana, Ipanema, Leblon.)
 I don’t recall what Jan ordered but I do remember thinking she was less than pleased.
-Jill and I shared a dish whose name I don’t recall but I did find this photo of it on Facebook:
+Jill and I shared a dish whose name I don’t recall but I did find this photo of it on Facebook:.

 As someone who tends to limit my intake of hard liquor, I wasn’t quite ready to join Jill who enjoyed a caipirinha – considered Brazil’s national cocktail.
 I ordered a Paulistânia – an average American style lager brewed locally.

 We walked a block or so from the restaurant and hailed a cab.
 Shortly after setting out the driver asked us what sort of music we enjoyed.
 During Carnaval in Rio there’s only one suitable reply: samba.
 (At other times, bossa nova would be quite acceptable.)
-Not only did our driver use his mobile phone to pull up a selection of the most current sambas, be he enthusiastically sang along with them even when he didn’t know the words.
+Not only did our driver use his mobile phone to pull up a selection of the most current sambas, but he enthusiastically sang along with them even when he didn’t know the words.
 By the time we reached the hotel, the three of us were all smiles.